 From our humble beginnings when we first registered in the year 1969, National Kidney Foundation of Malaysia (NKF) strives to raise the standards of care we provide to patients with kidney failure and those who are suffering from various kidney-related diseases.
 In 1993, we opened the doors of our first dialysis centre at Jalan Hang Lekiu, Kuala Lumpur.
 Over the years, NKF has grown tremendously with the support from many parties.
 NKF has expanded its role from being just a dialysis treatment provider, to becoming a one-stop national resource centre for all kidney-related matters.

-NKF is a non-profit charity organization; thus, fundraising is an important component so that we can channel aide to the needy and sustain the organization.
+NKF is a non-profit charity organization; thus, fundraising is an important component so that we can channel aid to the needy and sustain the organization.

 NKF’s patients are generally from the lower income group and these patients often could not afford dialysis treatments at private medical facilities which usually charge RM150 to RM250 for each dialysis sessions.
 NKF helps by subsidising the cost of the patients’ dialysis treatments, so that they are only required to pay a RM50 nominal fee per dialysis session.

-Every year, NKF needs to raise RM18.5 million to subsidise the dialysis treatments cost for 1663 patients who seek treatment at our 28 dialysis centres nationwide (as at December 2018).
+Every year, NKF needs to raise RM24.9 million to subsidise the dialysis treatments cost for 1628 patients who seek treatment at our 29 dialysis centres nationwide (as at October 2023).
 With the generous and kind support from various organizations and the public through donations, grants and various forms of financial support, we are able to subsidise the treatment cost for the patients on dialysis.

 For more information on how you can contribute to NKF’s Fundraising Department, click HERE.

-Aside from providing affordable, subsidised dialysis treatments for kidney patients, NKF takes a step further to design and develop the syllabus for Malaysia’s one and only specialised training course for Dialysis Assistants – thereby raising the standards of care we provide to patients suffering from kidney diseases.
+Aside from providing affordable, subsidised dialysis treatments for kidney patients, NKF takes a step further to design and develop the syllabus for Malaysia’s one and only specialised training course for Dialysis Assistants, the Haemodialysis Induction Course, thereby raising the standards of care we provide to patients suffering from kidney diseases.

 Dialysis Assistants are care givers who assist staff nurses in providing on-site assistance to kidney failure patients undergoing dialysis.
 They are usually sent for training by their employers, including private hospitals, clinics, NGOs and other charity organizations that run dialysis centres.

-With our certified training programme, NKF trains and guides Dialysis Assistants with this 3-months course.
-Upon completing the course, these Dialysis Assistants will receive a Certificate of Competency and are better able to take care of the patients undergoing dialysis treatment.
+This 3-month training programme is also suitable for Nurses that are new to the Dialysis Industry.
+Upon completing this 3-month course, the trainees will receive a Certificate of Competency and are better able to take care of the patients undergoing dialysis treatment.

-For more information or to apply for the course by NKF’s Training Department, click HERE.
+For more information or to apply for the courses by NKF’s Training Department, click HERE.

 Today, the standards of living are higher and our lifestyles change dramatically as the nation’s economy continues to develop and progress further.
 Dining out and eating excessively, coupled with lack of exercise and the extreme demands of most modern jobs have greatly altered our diets as compared to 20 or 30 years ago.